biocore/pyqi/doc/tutorials/creating_a_pyqi_based_script.rst

 Flag options
 ^^^^^^^^^^^^

-Flags are boolean options to your script. qcli supports these directly, so you should never have to define an option that explicitly takes ``True`` or ``False`` as a value on the command line.
+Flags are boolean options to your script. pyqi supports these directly, so you should never have to define an option that explicitly takes ``True`` or ``False`` as a value on the command line.

 Flags to your script should always be either ``action='store_true'`` or ``action='store_false'``, and do not need to define a type.
 The names of these options should suggest whether the option enables something (e.g., ``--print_to_stdout``) which would be defined with ``action='store_true'`` (i.e., default is ``False``), or whether the option disables something (e.g., ``--suppress_stdout``) which would be defined with ``action='store_false'`` (i.e., the default is ``True``).
 A bad name for a flag is ``--stdout`` as it's not clear what this option does.